This is my learning story...

 - Adults can develop effective learning opportunties by helping learners to move from modelled demonstrations to practice to sharing their thinking.
 (Gradual release of responsibility)

 - The learning power in a teaching or learning environment can be measured by the number of quality questions being asked by the learners.

-This is a growing list of readings that have influenced our teaching over the years...
+This is a growing list of readings that have influenced my teaching over the years...

 Boomer, G., 'In Search of a Universal Literacy Program,' Teaching Reading and Writing to Every Child.
 Australian Reading Association, Adelaide, 1983